invertase/stripe-firebase-extensions/firestore-stripe-payments/PREINSTALL.md

 Then, in the [Stripe Dashboard](https://dashboard.stripe.com):

-- Create a new [restricted key](https://stripe.com/docs/keys#limit-access) with write access for the "Customers", "Checkout Sessions" and "Customer portal" resources, and read-only access for the "Subscriptions" and "Plans" resources.
+- Create a new [restricted key](https://stripe.com/docs/keys#limit-access) with write access for the "Customers", "Checkout Sessions" and "Customer portal" resources, and read-only access for the "Subscriptions" and "Prices" resources.

 #### Billing